 This scheme has the potential of reducing the overhead of consistency maintenance significantly.
 A peer that is "responsible" for a resource should check (pull) frequently for newer updates of the item, using a smaller TTR value.
-Peers which were forced to have replicas of this item ("indifferent" peers) do not need to pull, relying on some "responsible" peer to provide an update for them.
+Peers which were forced to have replicas of this item ("indifferent" peers) do not need to pull (or, they could pull quite infrequently; cf the discussion in Section 4), relying on some "responsible" peer to provide an update for them.
 Summarizing, our strategy behaves as follows:

-- The owner pushes the new versions of the item - "Responsible" peers: - pull periodically, - push any updates they become aware of to their neighborhood exactly as when they created the replicas (i.e. with the same parameters as in the push phase of PtP).
+- The owner pushes the new versions of the item

+- "Responsible" peers pull periodically, and push any updates they become aware of to their neighborhood exactly as when they created the replicas (i.e. with the same parameters as in the push phase of PtP). - The other peers do nothing; they rely on "responsible" peers to keep them updated.